longpractice/BoostGraphX/README.md

+2023 Note:
+Unfortunately, This is discontinued.
+The reason is that I found boost graph representation in many cases a failed abstraction.
+It has a common mistake of C++ data structure: mixing the data storage problem with the data relations problem.
+Its defined several ways (std vectors, unordered_sets, or lists) of storage of vertices and edges are not efficient enough.
+Even though you can make the Vertex in boost graph very small and hold pointer to your own data structure, for large graph, the allocations are still very expensive).

+Mostly now I tend to decouple the problem of data storage from data relations: vertices/edges are intrusive linked list nodes and we find the data we
+want through pointer offsets.
+For example, if I know some well defined unit always holds 3 edges(particularly, I had the mesh having a triangle holding 3 directly edges), I can well put 3 edges inside the triangle data structure, and I can still have library functions for purely "graph" structure using purely edges and vertices pointers.
+My point is that a graph library should really offer the ability of split out the concern of data storage to let the author to do it flexibly.

 ## BoostGraphX

 This repository is aimed to add more methods for boost graph library.
 I have been a professional C++ programmer for several years.
 I frequently find many algorithms missing from BGL which I would love to add by myself.